jorinvo/letsdo.events/readme.md

 ## Building the application

-Pack the application into a single jar file with `clojure -Auberjar`
+Pack the application into a single jar file with `clj -Muberjar`

 Start the application with `java -cp target/lde.jar clojure.main -m lde.main`